Sparks-And-Magic/AVShack/README.md

 # AVShack (Alpha)

-Live Stream Mixing On-Premise Server App.
-Supports RTMP, RTSP, SRT, and MP4 ingest.
+AVShack supports Rtmp, Rtsp, Srt, and Mp4 ingest with Mixing, MultiMux, and Multistreaming, that can be viewed with LL-HLS or WebTransport.

 The ingested sources can be mixed together into a single stream.
-The mix can be multistreamed custom RTMP and SRT destinations.
+The mix can be multistreamed custom RTMP and SRT destinations;
+pulled via multimux rtmp, rtsp or srt; or multistreamed to custom rtmp or srt destinations.

 Also, viewing via Ultra-Low Latency WebTransport and LL-HLS is supported.